qu3vipon/todolog/README.md

    default_log_message = "This is a default log message."
    ```

-3. Write a configuration for todos in TOML format.
+3. Write a configuration for ToDos in TOML format.
    ```toml
    # todolog.toml
    [key1]